changkimberlee/Portfolio-SQL/README.md

 This project illustrates how I used SQL queries to build a dashboard for Funnel and Churn monitoring in a project.
 I also describe my approach to [SQL Performance Optimization Best Practices](#sql-performance-optimization-best-practices).

 At a rapidly scaling startup, I led user growth and engagement efforts for a key product in the one country.
 Recognizing the severe limitations of our existing data infrastructure, I took the initiative to build a robust analytical foundation.
 Leveraging SQL, I designed and implemented a sophisticated dashboard that enabled systematic funnel and churn analysis over time as we launched different campaigns.
 This solution provided crucial insights into user behavior and churn patterns over time, allowing us to track key performance indicators (KPIs) and enabling rigorous A/B testing.
 By transforming raw data into actionable insights, I empowered the team to make data-driven decisions and effectively evaluate the impact of our growth experiments.
 This proactive approach significantly enhanced our ability to optimize user acquisition and retention strategies in a data-scarce environment, directly contributing to the product's market penetration.
-- [Here](../main/funnelchurn_sql.ipynb) is my SQL code with illustrative fictitious data
+- [Here](../main/funnelchurn_sql.ipynb) is my SQL code that producted funnel, churn and conversion rate views (illustrated with illustrative fictitious data)

-- [Here](../main/funnelchurn_visualization_python.ipynb) is my illutstrative dashboard visualization, reproduced here with python
+- [Here](../main/funnelchurn_visualization_python.ipynb) is my illustrative dashboard visualization, reproduced here with python

 Churn can be defined in various ways.
 Here I look at the difference in MAU between consecutive months as an indication of **network problems**, the difference in total submissions as an indication of **product discovery** problems, and difference in total approved submissions as a **product design** problem.